“In this world, almost everything is connected to a local network. And that means it can be hacked.”

 Or, why not go extreme carry a Shotgun or a heavy Two-Handed weapon for dealing massive damage when your enemy gets too close?
 Who said you have to be either a Solo or a Netrunner?
 With close-combat melee fighting and a variety of lethal hacking you can easily be both.

-On the other end of the spectrum, focusing on the Technical Attribute and adding Engineering to your arsenal will give you even more ways of manipulating your environment and your enemies from the distance.
-A pet robot can tweak switches, make heavy items drop onto your enemies, and join you in the battle when needed.
+On the other end of the spectrum, focusing on the Technical Attribute and adding Engineering to your arsenal will give you even more ways of manipulating your environment and your enemies, and unlock more paths on the level for you to explore.

 Another way of enhancing your ability to deal with your opponents from the shadows would be leveling the Cool Attribute and its Assassination, Nerve, and Sniper Rifles.
 It’s pretty easy to see why: after creating a distraction with Quickhacks you can more easily aim at the occupied enemies gathered around the scene and, say… snipe them with a rifle!